1vke/Flask-Inventory-System/README.md

 </p>

 # NOTICE!
-This web application is in BETA!<br>
+This web application is in BETA!
+Some features might be absent or buggy<br>
 README is under construction!

 # Overview